 We know of a village just outside of Oaxaca called Teotitlan that is famous for weaving rugs.
 I don’t remember how we knew (oh, how I don’t remember so many things from way back then), but we knew.
 So we hop on a bus, transfer to another bus, and then, miraculously hop off on the side of the highway near a sign pointing to our destination, several kilometers away.

-It’s hot.
 We are in the middle of nowhere.
 We start walking.
 For miles.
+Did I already mention it was hot?
 At some point, we may have caught another bus or hitchhiked or something…I’m not quite sure.
 I just remember a long walk without shade.
 Two white ladies walking down the desolate road toward the indigenous village.

 Eventually, we made it.
 So proud of ourselves.
 We ventured from rug shop to shop and eventually found a few that would sell just the yarn.
 Everyone else wanted us to buy the whole rug.
 But we didn’t want any rugs…Just the yarn.
 Lovely, wool yarn.
 Great colors.
 A little itchy, but at the time, I paid no notice to texture.
 I was just so pleased with myself for having trekked to a village in the middle of nowhere to finally, at long last, procure actual wool yarn in Oaxaca, Mexico.